eyesight/cas-fee-project2/README.md

 <h4>Testing</h4>
-to use the tool as registered user use:<br>
+to use the tool as registered user use:
 ```bash
   Benutzername: test@test.com
   Password: test99!